fusionjs/fusionjs/fusion-core/docs/guides/working-with-secrets.md

 # Working with secrets

-Secrets can be handled like any other plugin configuration - just pass them to the plugin you're using.
+Secrets can be handled like any other plugin configuration - just register them in order to provide them to the plugin you're using.

 In the example below, the secret for the JWT session plugin is being provisioned via environment variables.